dominik-pichler/gdg-vienna-tech.github.io/index.md

 >
 > – Erich Kästner, 1950

+In case you want to join our organisation, you can either join us a *general member* if you just want to join our upcomming events or you can *activetly contribute* to further enhance the quality of our group and offerings.

+### Contributing

+#### Who can contribute ?
+**Anyone!** It doesnt matter if you are young, old, student, professional, just started your DS/ML journey or if you are already reaching the hights of (theoretical) state-of-the-art research.
+We strongly believe that every (passionate and curiose) person has a lot to contribute to our events.

+#### What can be contributed
+**
-We've just gotten started, and there are many ways you can contribute.
+As We've just gotten started, there are many ways in which you can contribute use, regardless of your experience level or potential time contraints.

+#### How does contributing look like?

+and there are many ways you can contribute, regardless of your experience level or potential time constraints.
+Generally speaking, following catogories of contribution

+#### How to get started

 Whether you're a partner, volunteer or aspiring organizer, we have opportunities for everyone to get involved and make a difference.

 *For Partners*: